Lombiq/Orchard-Training-Demo-Module/Readme.md

 If you'd like to clean out comments from code files so you can just see the essence, then use the [Comment Remover VS extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommentRemover) to quickly do it.

+Take a look at the Recipes menu in the Admin screen to load in additional sample content.
+This is not included by default to reduce clutter.

 ## Contributing and support